 Most heating elements have at least two heat settings; low, high, and some will have a “keep warm” setting.
 Depending on the type of slow cooker, there may be more heat settings.

-It is a pot that rests inside of the heating element and the metal casings.
-It is usually composed of extremely glazed and thick ceramic stoneware.
-Some have a metal interior that is lighter and allows for fast heating.
-I explain the benefits of ceramic inserts over metal ones in my article on the best slow cookers.
+The crock is a pot that is usually composed of highly glazed and thick ceramic stoneware.
+Some slow cookers have a metal insert that is lighter and allows for fast heating but there are benefits of ceramic inserts over metal ones as I explain in my article covering and comparing the best slow cookers.

 The ceramic crock is so good at retaining heat, it can keep food hot for long periods after cooking.
 This makes crock pots ideal for bringing food to share at a picnic or gathering.